sschoen/bbb/README.md

 #### Modifications of the BBB Container
 When preparing the initial Ubuntu 16.04 container, no very special modifications have been applied.
-Almost all if not all customization from the straight forward setup described in the BBB documentation is available in the playbook ``bbbcontainerhosts.yml`` now, as any update of BBB seems to happily overwrite applied configuration settings.
-The initial container is archived with ``machinectl export-tar bbb000 bbb000-$(date +%Y%m%d).tar.xz`` and needs to be provided on roll-out:
+All customization from the straight forward setup described in the BBB documentation is available in the playbook ``bbbcontainerhosts.yml``, especially in ``roles/bbbcontainer/tasks/ubuntu-container.yml``.

+The initial container can be archived with ``machinectl export-tar bbb000 bbb000-$(date +%Y%m%d).tar.xz`` and provided on roll-out:

 ``vault_container_image: "https://PROVIDE.CONTAINER.TLD/image/bbb000.tar.xz"``

+However, by default the first container is ``debootstrap``ed, all further containers are then cloned from that initial image.

 #### STUN/TURN Server
 In addition to the BBB containers, every host provides a containerized